 Through cooperative agreements, Tacoma Water is authorized to limit Green River Watershed access to landowners and their agents.
 Other activities are controlled through a permit process.
 Tacoma Water maintains a number of locked gates on the roads leading into the watershed.
-The Green River Watershed map (Appendix B), indicates the locations of roadways and gates as well as land ownership.
 Entrance through these gates into the watershed area is granted on a permit basis.
 Tacoma Water's right to issue the permits is based on ownership of the roadway or by cooperative agreement with landowners.
 Access permits may be issued for those activities that are compatible with watershed management and Washington State Department of Health policies.
+This permit process is detailed in Appendix B: Road Use Permit Form for Green River Watershed.